 Ethiopia also now experiencing something of a Golden Age.
 Powerful and prosperous, its Christian culture, though isolated, is flourishing and giving rise to the great rock-cut churches of king Lalibela.

-In North Africa, a series of Islamic movements, the Almoravids and the Almohads have conquered large areas, at one point even stretching into West Africa.
+In North Africa, a series of Islamic movements, the Almoravids and the Almohads, have conquered large areas, at one point even stretching southwards across the Sahara into West Africa.